-A Commodity Exchange or Comex is a regulated market allowing the purchase and sale of contracts backed by commodities such as gold, silver, crude oil and so on.
-Such an exchange serves as the central location for trading the commodities.
-Some of the major commodity exchanges in the world are Chicago Mercantile Exchange (CME), Chicago Board of Trade (CBOT), Carbon Trade Exchange (CTX), New York Mercantile Exchange (NYMEX), London Metals Exchange (LME), Tokyo Commodity Exchange (TOCOM) and more.
+A Commodity Exchange or Comex is a regulated market allowing the purchase and sale of contracts backed by commodities such as gold, silver, crude oil, etc. Such an exchange serves as the central location for trading the commodities.
+Some of the major commodity exchanges in the world are the Chicago Mercantile Exchange (CME), Chicago Board of Trade (CBOT), Carbon Trade Exchange (CTX), New York Mercantile Exchange (NYMEX), London Metals Exchange (LME), Tokyo Commodity Exchange (TOCOM) and more.

 There are four main participants in a commodity exchange;

-These could be individuals and companies and help to build a demand for a commodity.
-For instance, the end-users could be companies using the commodities in their production processes, such as cloth makers, food manufacturers and more.
+These could be individuals and companies and help build a demand for a commodity.
+For instance, the end-users could be companies using the commodities in their production processes, such as cloth makers, food manufacturers, and more.

 They serve as an intermediary between the producers and the end-users.
 At times of market imbalances, they help to provide liquidity.
 For example, if a producer has an excess inventory and there are no end-users to buy it.
 Then, traders may buy this inventory to restore the prices.

 Commodity Contract Features

 Each contract has the following standard feature: